 Research

-I study how ordinary people build expertise in moments when institutions fall short, and how those institutions decide whose knowledge counts.
-Most of my work focuses on family caregivers managing Alzheimer's and related dementias at home, and on migrants navigating Italy's healthcare and immigration systems.
-Across both, I am interested in the same underlying question: when professionals and the state can't or won't do everything that needs doing, who fills the gap, and at what cost?
-My research is theoretically grounded in medical sociology but oriented toward findings that can inform clinical practice, caregiver support programs, and health policy.
+I am a medical sociologist at the University of Chicago.
+I study how ordinary people build real expertise when institutions fall short, and how those institutions decide whose knowledge counts.
+Most of my work follows family caregivers managing Alzheimer's disease and related dementias at home; a second strand follows migrants navigating Italy's healthcare bureaucracy.
+The two projects draw on different data and stand on their own, but they circle the same question: when professionals and the state cannot do everything that needs doing, who fills the gap, at what cost, and with what recognition?
+I work across methods, pairing long-term qualitative fieldwork with national survey data, and I aim my findings where they can do work: clinical practice, caregiver support programs, and health policy.

 Current Projects